Updated on: 11/14/2019

 Police say Seattle's recent cold snap might have contributed to a woman's death.

 A 77-year-old woman was struck by a pickup truck in Bellevue early Monday morning.
 She may have been run over a second time by another vehicle.
 It’s unclear which vehicle actually killed her, but the investigation remains ongoing.
 The pedestrian died on the northbound lanes of 150th Avenue SE near SE 38th Street.
 Medics responded as soon as the accident was called in, but they could do little for her.

 Of the two vehicles who struck her, the first was a Jeep driven by an 18-year-old.
 It struck the woman during a right-hand turn.
 The second vehicle, which was only discovered after examining traffic camera footage from the scene, was a new F-150 Ford pickup, which drove away from the scene.

 Legal matters of this collision are still unclear.
-Each of the parties involved, including the family of the pedestrian, should seek legal counsel to understand what their options are.
+Each of the parties involved, including the family of the pedestrian, should seek the opinion of a qualified personal injury lawyer to understand what their options are.